Friedman Place Rent Assistance Program

 - Annual Income at 200% or less of the Federal Poverty Level

-- Living and renting within Cook County for at least three months
+- Living and renting in Illinois for at least three months

 - Not receiving other housing subsidies such as a Housing Voucher or living in a low-income housing program, long-term care program, or any other residential program.